tuxicon/Wohnungen_data_grabber/README.md

 3. Now, in the code editor, copy paste all the code from wohnungen_data_grabber.js.
 Press ctrl+s to save.
 4. Give a name to the project in subsequent dialog that appears.
 5. Now select run and then select onOpen.
 A new window asking authorization apprears, select accept for the permissions.
 6. Switch back to the tab with spreadsheet that we created initially.
-A new menu button named "wohnungen data grabber" should appear along with other menu items like file, edit, etc. Select this menu and select get data.
+A new menu item named "wohnungen data grabber" should appear along with other menu items like file, edit, etc. Select this menu and select get data.
 This gets data and puts it in the spreadsheet.
 7. Have fun sorting, comparing data from different aparatments.